-If you’ve heard of Gallup, New Mexico at all, it’s probably from a line in the classic rock song “Route 66.”
+If you’ve heard of Gallup NM at all, it’s probably from a line in the classic rock song “Route 66.”
 But Gallup, 2 hours west of Albuquerque and less than 3 hours east of Flagstaff, is worth seeking out.

-You must stay a night, or at least have dinner, at the El Rancho Hotel.
+If you are looking for hotels in Gallup NM, head to the El Rancho Hotel.
 The walls are lined with photographs of Hollywood stars who stayed here while shooting westerns nearby.
-They preserve much of the historic look and feel of the place with one laudable update: They serve only regional beer and craft cocktails with local artisanal spirits.
+They preserve much of the historic look and feel of the place with one laudable update: The hotel restaurant serves only regional beer and craft cocktails with local artisanal spirits.
 (Eileen Gunn at FamiliesGo!)

 Making a family vacation fun, as well as an incredible learning experience is definitely not a difficult thing to do in the Outer Banks.
 As an area filled with many firsts, it makes for an amazing area to learn about the country’s history, but, it is also a wonderful beach destination.